 Modern angling owes a great deal to Charles Rangeley-Wilson.
-Most notably, in 1997 he was a founder member of the Wild Trout Trust, which now has 2,500 members and employs around a dozen fisheries staff.
-Charles was its first president and he's still a vice-president to this day.
+Most notably, in 1997 he was a founder member of the Wild Trout Trust, and he's still a vice-president to this day.

 The Trust is now the major force in improving the habitat for trout across the British Isles and the fact that it is seen as the UK equivalent to the US group Trout Unlimited is in large part down to the work that Charles devoted to the organisation in its early years.

 He has done a great deal to publicise the virtues of angling, both in print and on television, where his series ‘The Accidental Angler’ had prime-time viewing on BBC2.
 He made another film for BBC4, ‘Fish! – A Japanese Obsession’ about the cultural relationship between the Japanese, fish and fishing, which received excellent reviews and included a rock band with a large following that sing only about tuna while wearing tuna masks.

 Charles has written four books, all of which involve fishing and rivers: ‘Somewhere Else’ (2004), ‘Chalkstream’ (2005), ‘The Accidental Angler’ (2006) and ‘Silt Road’ (2013).

 He regularly writes for ‘The Field’ and won the Periodical Publishers' Association's specialist writer of the year award for his work.

 You'll also find his writings in ‘The Times’ and ‘The Daily Telegraph’ as well as ‘Gray's Sporting Journal’ in the US.